Wayne82/wayne82.github.io/_drafts/Deep-Learning-Notes-Attention-and-Transformer.md

 Now here I am.

 ## From RNN to Attention
-In my previous post on [Recurrent Neural Networks and BPTT](http://localhost:4000/neural-network/2025/08/03/Neural-Network-Notes-Recurrent-Neural-Network-and-BPTT.html), I had this question - "How did the development of RNNs lead to attention mechanisms, Transformers, GPT, and modern LLMs?", and after a few weeks of learning with various resources, I gradually gained a general picture of the evolution from RNNs to attention mechanisms, and further to Transformer architectures.
+In my previous post on [Recurrent Neural Networks and BPTT](http://localhost:4000/neural-network/2025/08/03/Neural-Network-Notes-Recurrent-Neural-Network-and-BPTT.html), I had this question - `"How did the development of RNNs lead to attention mechanisms, Transformers, GPT, and modern LLMs?"`, and after a few weeks of learning with various resources, I gradually gained a general picture of the evolution from RNNs to attention mechanisms, and further to Transformer architectures.

 * RNNs were designed to handle sequential data back in the 1980s.
 Instead of treating each input independently, it maintains a **hidden state** that captures information about previous inputs.
 However, RNNs suffer from issues like **vanishing gradients**, making it difficult to learn long-range dependencies in sequences.
 * To mitigate the vanishing gradient problem, **LSTM and GRU** architectures were introduced in late 1990s and early 2010s.
 They can capture longer-term dependencies better than vanilla RNNs, but they are still sequential in nature - can't parallelize well during training.